Waiting game: Watson, Browns open camp as NFL ruling looms - WHIZ News

 Even if he’s suspended, Watson will be allowed to practice with the Browns, and Garrett said his presence should allow the team to build better chemistry than it had a year ago when close losses and receiver Odell Beckham Jr.’s messy release played a part in the team not being united.

-“We move as if he will be or won’t be (on the field),” Garrett said.
+“We move as if he will be or won’t be (on the field),” Garrett said ahead of Cleveland’s first training practice, which was being held indoors because of the threat of rain.
 “You don’t really keep it in your mind like that.
 I mean he’s on the field with us right now.
 He will be on the field with us this season training and working out.

 “He’s going to be in the weight room and he’s going to be interacting with us.
 He’s going to be with us for all intents and purposes.”